shekharnitin/Option-Pricing-Model/README.md

 |-------------|---------------|--------------------|------------------------------------|
 | HTML5, CSS3 | Python (Flask)| Matplotlib, NumPy  | Binomial, Black-Scholes, Heston    |
 | Bootstrap 5 |               |                    |                                    |

-## 🖥️ Screenshots

-> *[Screenshots or animated GIFs of key app pages or plots would be here to illustrate features to recruiters and users.]*

 ## Getting Started